vmware-tanzu/cartographer/rfc/rfc-0003-intermediate-value-crds.md

 # RFC 0003 Intermediate Value CRDs

+## Status
+Withdrawn

+Withdrawn in favor of RFC 14

 ## Summary

 Create a CRD type that will be used to store the values emitted by a node in a supply chain.